hmcts/cnp-module-webapp/README.md

 # moj-module-webapp
 A module that lets you creates a Web App and it's associated App Service Plan, and assigns it to to an Application Service Environment.
 Refer to the following links for a detailed explanation of an App Service Plan, Web App and Application Service Environment.
-The following links give you more detail on Web Apps, App Service Plans, and Application Service Environments.

 [App Service Plan](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview) <br />
 [Web Apps](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-overview) <br />